Do Corn Flour Have Gluten

 Corn Flour: A Naturally Gluten-Free Choice

 Corn flour, derived from the endosperm of corn kernels, is naturally gluten-free.
-Corn itself does not contain gluten.
+But corn itself does not contain gluten.
 The milling process to create corn flour doesn't involve any cross-contamination with gluten-containing grains, making it a safe and reliable choice for individuals following a gluten-free diet.
 This makes it a valuable ingredient in recipes designed for those with dietary restrictions.
 Many gluten-free recipes rely on corn flour's thickening and binding properties.

 Why the Question of Gluten in Corn Flour Remains?